The top 3 Loudest Exhausts for the Harley Milwaukee 8 (M8) in 2023

 Two Brothers Comp-S 2-Into-1 exhaust

-Before we get into the sound, let’s talk about the performance, which is arguably this exhaust’s defining trait.
-Much like the exhaust note, the performance has some racing pedigree.
-Two Brothers Racing has made some of the most powerful exhausts for race bikes, and it shows.
+Before I even discuss the sound, let’s talk about the performance, which really defines this exhaust.
+I could sense the racing pedigree in every rev. Having known that Two Brothers Racing made some of the most potent exhausts for race bikes, I wasn’t surprised.

-With the Comp-S fitted to our Milwaukee 8 motorcycle, we were treated to almost a 5 horsepower increase.
-In our tests, we noticed that the bike was faster to 60, felt more confident when merging on the highway, and even had better top-end performance.
+Once I fitted the Comp-S to my Milwaukee 8 motorcycle, the almost 5 horsepower increase was noticeable.
+Testing it out, I found my bike was faster to 60, felt more confident when merging on the highway, and even seemed to boast better top-end performance.

-Moving on to the sound, we are just as impressed.
-The exhaust note is a crisp and beefy one.
-It boosts overall volume, too, so the bike can be heard from a couple of miles away.
-It is definitely one of the loudest exhausts for the Milwaukee 8, though not quite as rowdy and wild as the Bassani.
+Now, moving on to the sound, I must say I was thoroughly impressed.
+The exhaust note was crisp and beefy, boosting the overall volume so much that I knew my bike could be heard from miles away.
+It’s indeed one of the loudest exhausts for the Milwaukee 8, though not quite as rowdy and wild as the Bassani, which I had tried before.

-Finally, we appreciate that this aftermarket exhaust for the Milwaukee 8 uses the stock O2 sensors that come with the bike.
-And all of the mounting hardware is provided in the box, so you don’t have to run to the hardware store looking for that one pesky bolt!
+Lastly, I appreciated how this aftermarket exhaust for the Milwaukee 8 uses the stock O2 sensors that came with the bike.
+The convenience of having all the mounting hardware provided in the box saved me a trip to the hardware store looking for that one pesky bolt.
+Overall, this exhaust not only gave my bike a new sound but a renewed sense of power and performance.

 Pros